 7. Lewis University

-The MS in Public Safety Administration at Lewis University is an online program, preparing professionals in leadership roles in the fields of law enforcement, emergency response, and public safety.
+The MS in Public Safety Administration at Lewis University is an online and in-person program, preparing professionals in leadership roles in the fields of law enforcement, emergency response, and public safety.
 Graduates in the program will be able to provide critical analysis by formulating creative responses, evaluate principles and theories of motivation of their employees’ behavior, and construct principles and values when managing diversity within organizations.
 The course curriculum will also offer real-world scenarios from expert faculty members in the public safety field.
-Accelerated courses are also available for those wanting to finish sooner.
-To be eligible for the master’s degree, students must earn a BS from a regionally-accredited institution of higher education with a major in Criminal/Social Justice, Fire Science, or Private Security.
+All courses are accelerated courses so students finish studies sooner.
+More than 45 current chiefs of police have earned degrees from the Lewis University Justice, Law, and Public Safety Studies program.
+To be eligible for the master’s degree, students must be a public safety/first responder professional with any bachelor’s degree from a regionally-accredited institution or have a BS from a regionally-accredited institution of higher education with a major in Criminal/Social Justice, Fire Science, or Private Security.

 The 36-credit hour MS in Public Safety Administration is among the leading programs within law enforcement and the criminal justice fields.
 Public safety administration masters degree online programs at Lewis University is a regionally-accredited institution.